solana-labs/solana/book/src/interchain-transaction-verification.md

 provide stateless verification of the actual SPV proofs upon which the higher level client facing features and api are built.
-The SPV engine requires a network specific implementation, but allows easy extension of the larger interchain ecosystem by any team who chooses to carry out that implementation and drop it into the standard SPV program for deployment.
+The SPV engine requires a network specific implementation, but allows easy extension of the larger inter-chain ecosystem by any team who chooses to carry out that implementation and drop it into the standard SPV program for deployment.

 For purposes of Proof Requests, the requester is referred to as the program client,